usfca-cs345/ocaml-setup/README.md

 └───┴─────┴───────────┴──────────────┴──────┴────────┴────┴──────┴─────┴───────┘
 ```

 Contact me if you are having trouble with this step.
+If everything worked out so
+far, please go to the section _"Testing if `dune` works"_.

 # Installing OCaml on your computer